While You Are Here

 It is the policy of Boone Hospital Center to provide patient care on an equal basis.
 No person shall be excluded from participation, denied the benefits of, or subjected to any form of discrimination, including any disparate treatment because of race, color, religion, national origin, sex, sexual orientation, gender identity or disabilities.
-If you feel you have been discriminated against, contact the customer relations department at 573.815.6047.
+If you feel you have been discriminated against, contact the patient experience department at 573.815.6047.

 At Boone Hospital Center professionals who provide both medical and psychiatric social work services provide counseling, help patients and families make plans for discharge and facilitate patient and family groups.
 To contact a social worker, ask your nurse for assistance.

 Your bedside call button activates a signal light in the nurses' station.
 The nursing staff will explain its use to you.
 If you have difficulty moving about, please use the call system to obtain assistance.

 An identification band will be placed on your wrist when you are admitted.
 The band shows the staff your name, medical record numbers and your birth date.
 Please do not remove it during your hospitalization.